nazmallik/ds-bne-code-quality/README.md

 # Runs linting and static checking on all .py source files
 make check
 ```
-*Note that you must have `make` installed to run the above command.
+*Note that you must have `make` installed, and have run `pip install -r requirements-dev.txt` to run the above command.

 ## Running the code quality checker on notebook files
 The Makefile can also optionally run `nbqa` to run the above formatters, linters and static checkers on notebooks.